rapid7/insightconnect-plugins/datetime/help.md

 # Key Features

-* Convert a datetime to an Epoch and vice versa
+* Convert a Datetime to an Epoch and vice versa
-* Convert a datetime to specified format
+* Convert a Datetime to specified format
 * Determine the elapsed time between two dates

 # Requirements